-Check the Better Business Bureau website (www.bbb.org) and run a Google search to find out if there are complaints against the timeshare resort or developer.
+Check the Better Business Bureau website (www.bbb.org) and run a Google search to find out whether there are complaints against the timeshare resort or developer.

 It might also be helpful to sit through a timeshare sales pitch at the resort.
 You don't have to purchase from the resort directly, but this way you'll have access to all of the pertinent information about the resort (including the public offering statement) and can ask all the questions you want.

-As an alternative to buying a foreclosed timeshare, you can also look for deals on the Internet at sites like eBay.com.
+As an alternative to buying a foreclosed timeshare, you can also look for deals posted on sites like eBay.